MooersLab/tmux-rocks/README.md

 # tmux is easier than it looks

 Tmux is a terminal mutliplexer.
-It supports easier navigation between windows and enables splitting a window into multiple panes.
+It supports easier navigation between windows and splits a window into multiple panes.
 It supports the foolish pursuit of multi-tasking.
 Your multipaned terminal window gives on-lookers the illusion that you know something about computers.
-I think that a very attractive feature is that it is highly programmable using Bash.
+A very attractive feature is that it is highly programmable using Bash.

 <img width="1711" alt="Screenshot 2024-11-12 at 4 42 51 AM" src="https://github.com/user-attachments/assets/c1bda3ed-2f25-4d84-9256-704d519afc79">

-I can see how being able to split a terminal horizontally and vertically into several panes can be very useful when carrying out work on a remote computer.
+I can see how splitting a terminal horizontally and vertically into several panes can be very useful when working on a remote computer.
-In one pane you could be monitoring running jobs while another pane you could be editing a script file to prepare the next job or an unrelated job.
+In one pane, you could monitor running jobs, while in another, you could edit a script file to prepare the next job or an unrelated job.

 Watch this 3-minute video [video](https://www.youtube.com/watch?v=vtB1J_zCv8I) to understand what is possible.
-The pace is adequate to get a fairly full picture of what is possible I used Copilot to explore the basics.
+The pace is adequate to get a reasonably complete picture of what is possible I used Copilot to explore the basics.
 I made this cheat sheet after learning about its features because I want to use it in the future.

 ## Editor integration

-The terminal-based ecitors nano, neovim and terminal (emacs -nw) GNU Emacs have packages that support moving from the editor in one pane to other panes in a tmux window.
+The terminal-based editors nano, Neovim, and terminal (emacs -nw) GNU Emacs have packages that support moving from the editor in one pane to other panes in a tmux window.

 ## Requirements